microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 ![Select Project Configuration](images/Select_Project_Configuration.png)

-Program the device by clicking the **Make and Program Device Main Project** from the taskbar at the top (Figure 4).
+Program the device by clicking **Make and Program Device Main Project** from the taskbar at the top (Figure 4).

 *Figure 4 -  Make and Program Device Main Project Button*